Arma3-PlusTeam/Arma3-PlusTeam/README.md

-- 👋 Hi, I’m @Arma3-PlusTeam
+- 👋 Hi, I’m Phenosi from the ArmA 3 Plus Team
-- 👀 I’m interested in ARMA 3
+- 👀 I’m interested in ARMA 3 modding
 - 🌱 I’m currently learning SQF
-- 📫 How to reach me a3plusteam@gmail.com or the Repair Depot Discord
+- 📫 How to reach me? go to the Repair Depot Discord

 <!---
 Arma3-PlusTeam/Arma3-PlusTeam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.